PossibleLlama/worklog/docs/README.md

 Printing all worklogs to the console that match your criteria.

+By default a subset of fields will be displayed, however the `--all` flag can be used to show all of them.

 ### Date

 One of the following must be provided within the flags.